Hands-on Gear Review

-This is tied for first place with the Black Diamond Oz or Wild Country Astro as my favorite "lightweight but not tiny" biner and the differences are so small that I would go with whichever biner is cheapest.
-If you want the absolute lightest weight biner, go with CAMP Nano 23 or absolute smallest biner the Metolius FS Mini (23 g).
-But overall, I prefer biners like this one for just about every application because they are small but still easy to handle.
+If you want the absolute lightest weight biner, go with CAMP Nano 23 Carabiner or absolute smallest biner the Metolius FS Mini (23 g).
+But overall, I prefer the Trango SuperFly because it's fairly light, but still easy to handle.

 Compare top rated competitors side-by-side >

 The Trango SuperFly is a great mid-weight carabiner.
 Similar to competitors like the CAMP Photon Wire, it is full-sized and easy to handle, but won't weight you down like a bulkier product.
 It also has great snappy clipping action and is easy to clip!
 It comes in non-wiregate models also, but they are much heavier.
 I am a big fan of the wiregate version ever since I had a non-wiregate biner break on a fall on El Capitan.
 My suspicion is the biner failed because "gate flutter" caused the gate to open right when the biner was loaded.
 This is much less likely on wiregate biners because the gate has less mass.
 Also, as with all biners with the wiregate design the gate is less likely to get frozen shut on alpine routes.

 As with many wiregate carabiners, the notch on the Trango SuperFly gets caught up on the bolt hanger when cleaning steep routes.
 With new advances among other manufacturers, this biner is no longer one of the lightest of the bunch.